fattorib/tiny-gemma/README.md

-# Gemma 3 CPU Inference
+# Tiny Gemma

-Single-threaded Gemma 3 CPU inference with no external dependencies, supporting the 270m and 1B models with int8 weight-only quantization [^1].
+Fast single-threaded Gemma 3 CPU inference with no external dependencies.
+Supports the 270m and 1B models with int8 weight-only quantization [^1].

 ## Requirements